 These are just a few tips to help you keep your ring protected and looking its best.
 Remember that nothing beats regular care and maintenance by a certified jeweler.
 With their specialized tools, they will be able to detect damage you may not have noticed and prevent it from getting worse.
 Small stones can be reset or replaced, and larger stones can be stabilized.

 Now that you know more about how to keep your jewelry safe from damage and how to care for the metal, we hope that you can enjoy owning your new jewelry.
-With proper care, your engagement or wedding ring can last generations and become an heirloom in its own right.
+With proper engagement ring care, your piece can last generations and become an heirloom in its own right.
 Congratulations on your new engagement or wedding!